Charlie Helmick to run for Illinois 72nd House District

 His background is more extensive than helping people with insurance.

-Helmick has served in the United States Marine Corps, the United States Department of Homeland Security, and worked at FedEx for 30 years.
-It was in about 2008 when former President Barack Obama was in office, Helmick said, when he started to become more involved in politics when money was being sent overseas and no one was saying no and to invest it in the United States.
+Helmick has served in the United States Marine Corps and the United States Department of Homeland Security, and worked at FedEx for 30 years.
+It was in about 2008 when former President Barack Obama was in office, Helmick said, when he started to become more involved in politics when money was being sent overseas and no one was saying no and pushing to instead invest it in the United States.

 "We need somebody that's willing to stand up for the people," he said.
 "To me, it didn't seem like anyone cared."